brandonweiss/anti-pattern/source/posts/2014-02-11-strip-leading-whitespace-from-heredocs-in-ruby.html.md

 title: Strip Leading Whitespace from Heredocs in Ruby
 ---

-**Update**: Starting in Ruby 2.3 this can be done natively with the squiggly heredoc.
+**Update**: Starting in Ruby 2.3 this can be done natively with the “squiggly” heredoc.
 Using a tilde instead of a hyphen will strip the leading whitespace.

 ```ruby
 <<~EOS